Acorns Alternatives

 • The catch: You are responsible for the design and the diversification, there is no round-up beginner on-ramp or financial-planning advice baked in, and trading happens in M1's own accounts.
 Verify current account types and any platform fees on its site.

-M1 wins when you want hands-off-style automation but refuse to give up choosing your own holdings.
-The decisions and the diversification are on you; M1 just keeps the portfolio on target.
-For the AI angle, where the tool helps you decide rather than deciding for you, see the next section and the AI robo-advisor alternatives roundup.
+M1 wins when you want hands-off-style automation but refuse to give up choosing your own holdings; the decisions and the diversification are on you, and M1 just keeps the portfolio on target.
+Walnut wins when you want that same control but would rather keep your existing broker and talk the decisions through with AI than fund a new account.
+Neither is hands-off the way Acorns is.
+For the AI angle in more depth, see the next section and the AI robo-advisor alternatives roundup.

-Walnut is the keep-your-own-broker alternative.
-Where Acorns rounds up spare change and manages a portfolio for you, Walnut manages nothing and rounds up nothing: it connects the brokerage you already use through SnapTrade (a regulated aggregator), reads your holdings read-only by default, frames each against the S&P 500, and lets you research what you own, and what you are considering, by talking through Claude, ChatGPT, or a built-in assistant.
+Walnut has come up throughout this guide as the keep-your-own-broker option; here is the honest summary.
+Where Acorns rounds up spare change and manages a portfolio for you, and where M1 holds your money and automates it, Walnut manages nothing and rounds up nothing: it connects the brokerage you already use (a regulated aggregator), reads your holdings read-only by default, frames each against the S&P 500, and lets you research what you own, and what you are considering, by talking through Claude, ChatGPT, or a built-in assistant.
 You keep your account, you make every decision, and you approve every trade.

-• What it is: An AI investing assistant that connects the brokerage you already use through SnapTrade, reads your real holdings read-only by default, frames each against the S&P 500, and lets you research and decide by talking through Claude, ChatGPT, or a built-in assistant, then build thematic baskets you keep at your own broker.
+• What it is: An AI investing assistant that connects the brokerage you already use, reads your real holdings read-only by default, frames each against the S&P 500, and lets you research and decide by talking through Claude, ChatGPT, or a built-in assistant, then build thematic portfolios you keep at your own broker.

 • Best for: People who already have a broker and want AI that sees their real positions and helps them analyze and decide for themselves, rather than rounding up spare change into a portfolio a robo manages for them.